-Quiet Time Content field is a variable length field and carries information of quiet time operation indicated by the value in the Control field.
+The Quiet Time Content field is a variable length field and carries information of quiet time operation indicated by the value in the Control field.
 [20965]

 9.4.2.249.2 Quiet Time Period Setup

-The Quiet Time Period Setup subtype defines a period for [20647]a peer-to-peer operation (see 26.17.5 (Quiet HE STAs in an HE BSS)).
-The quiet time period can be used by an AP to mitigate interference by reducing the contention from HE STAs in a period that gives preference to HE STAs participating in peer-to-peer operation.
+The Quiet Time Period Setup subtype defines a period for QTR [20647] (see 26.17.5 (Quiet HE STAs in an HE BSS)).
+The quiet time period can be used by an AP to mitigate interference by reducing the contention from HE STAs in a period that gives preference to HE STAs participating in the exchange of specific frames using peer-to-peer links.

 The content of the Quiet Time Content subfield in the Quiet Time Period Setup subtype is shown Figure 9-772w (Quiet Time Content subfield format in Quiet Time Period Setup subtype).

-The Quiet Period Duration field is set to the duration of the quiet time period, in units of 32 μs, that is no larger than the value indicated in the Quiet Period Interval subtype field of the Quiet Time Period Request subtype sent by the requester HE STA.
+The Quiet Period Duration field is set to the duration of the quiet time period, in units of 32 μs, that is no larger than the value indicated in the Quiet Period Interval subtype field of the Quiet Time Period Request subtype sent by the requesting HE STA.

-The Service Specific Identifier field indicates a specified peer-to-peer operation during which HE STAs that have requested participation might transmit frames during the quiet time period.
+The Service Specific Identifier field indicates specified frame exchanges using peer-to-peer links during which HE STAs that have requested participation might transmit frames during the quiet time period.
 [20968]

 9.4.2.249.3 Quiet Time Period Request

-The Quiet Time Period Request subtype defines a periodic sequence of quiet time periods that the requester HE STA requests the responder HE AP to schedule.
+The Quiet Time Period Request subtype defines a periodic sequence of quiet time periods that the requesting HE STA requests the responding HE AP to schedule.

 The content of the Quiet Time Content subfield in the Quiet Time Period Request subtype is shown